 Freddy Thiel Kilburn Strode US PC VP San Francisco Liaison Office Freddy Thiel is the VP of the San Francisco Liaison Office for Kilburn & Strode, one of Europe’s leading IP firms.
 He acts as a client liaison in the Silicon Valley and the wider US.
 Thiel is a European Patent Attorney who has a strong understanding of in-house IP issues.
 In his 17-year career, he has analysed over 1,000 invention disclosures, with half leading to patent filings while drafting applications on a majority of these himself.
 He spent 10 years at Orange as the patent counsel in charge of developing the IP portfolio for its international labs.

 Andrew Radsch Ropes & Gray IP Litigation Partner Andrew Radsch is an experienced trial lawyer in Ropes & Gray’s intellectual property litigation group, where he represents clients in patent and trade secret litigation in jurisdictions across the country.
 He has experience across a spectrum of industries and technologies, including computer software and hardware, consumer electronics, wireless communications, semiconductor manufacturing, and medical devices.
-Radsch, who has been selected by his peers as a Super Lawyers Rising Star in IP Litigation, also works frequently with clients to develop and execute on offensive and defensive IP and licensing strategies.
+Radsch, who has been selected by his peers as a Super Lawyers Rising Star in IP Litigation, works frequently with clients to develop and execute on offensive and defensive IP and licensing strategies.

 Jennifer Lane Spaith Dorsey & Whitney Partner Jennifer Lane Spaith is a partner in the Intellectual Property Group at Dorsey & Whitney, an international law firm with more than 80 attorneys focused on IP matters.
 She represents companies of all sizes in patent prosecution and portfolio management.
 She routinely works with a wide array of technologies including artificial intelligence systems used in the medical and electronics industries.
 Spaith holds Bachelor’s and Master’s degrees in electrical engineering and computer science from MIT.
 In addition to maintaining a patent procurement practice, she frequently advises clients on transactional matters involving technology and IP.